ClubCedille/SDR-SAT/README.md

 # Dependencies
 * Dependant on the crate rtlsdr v0.1.4
-* Dependant on the C lib "rtlsdr" & "rtlsdr-dev"
+* Dependant on the C lib "rtlsdr" & "rtlsdr-dev".
+That library is available from the [osmocom organisation](https://github.com/osmocom/rtl-sdr)

 # What ?
 This project has a goal to pull images from the weather satellites via the ATP protocol.